Eloany011/Projetos/README.md

 couseara assigment 2 university of toronto
-Preface
-Requirements
-You need to use Python 3 for this assignment.
-Python 2 is not suitable.

 Required Preparation
 In order to complete this assignment, you'll probably need to have completed the second module.
 However, you can get a good start understanding the assignment even having completed just the first module.